BytomDAO/bytom/README.md

 When successfully building the project, the `bytom` and `bytomcli` binary should be present in `cmd/bytomd` and `cmd/bytomcli` directory, respectively.

+__SIMD__:

+if you wanna enable the simd feature for CheckPoW (so that you can speed up the mining or block verification), please compile the simd lib in `mining/tensority/lib/` (See MakeFile for more detail).

+Prerequisites:
++ Mac: `brew install llvm`
++ Windows: mingw-w64

 ## Example

 Currently, bytom is still in active development and a ton of work needs to be done, but we also provide the following content for these eager to do something with `bytom`.
 This section won't cover all the commands of `bytomd` and `bytomcli` at length, for more information, please the help of every command, e.g., `bytomcli help`.